 A very low level of formaldehyde molecule is found in most living organisms.
 Due to its carcinogenic properties, formaldehyde can be adverse effects on our health.

 Structure of formaldehyde

 The carbon and oxygen atoms in the formaldehyde molecule are sp2 hybridized.
-The sp2 hybridized carbon atom is attached with two hydrogen atoms by single chemical bonds and bonded to the oxygen atom by one sigma and one pi bond or a double bond.
+The sp2 hybridized carbon atom is attached to two hydrogen atoms by a single chemical bonding and bonded to the oxygen atom by one sigma and one pi bond or a double bond.